Comprehensive investigation on baryon number violating nucleon decays involving an axion-like particle: BNV ALP interactions in the EFTs

-By expanding the Lagrangian in \cref{eq:chiB} to the proper order in the pseudoscalar meson fields, we obtain interaction vertices involving spurion fields, the octet baryon and meson fields.
-For our purpose, the relevant vertices include the ${\cal P}{\rm -}B$ terms without mesons and the ${\cal P}{\rm-}{\texttt N}{\rm-}M$ terms containing one pseudoscalar meson field, which are summarized in \cref{app:ChiL} for reference.
+Expanding the Lagrangian in \cref{eq:chiB} to the appropriate order in the pseudoscalar meson fields, we obtain interaction vertices involving spurion fields, octet baryons, and meson fields.
+To this end, relevant vertices include ${\cal P}{\rm -}B$ terms without mesons and ${\cal P}{\rm-}{\texttt N}{\rm-}M$ terms containing one pseudoscalar meson field, which are summarized in \cref{app:ChiL} for reference.
 By substituting the spurion fields $\cal P$ in these terms with the corresponding results from \cref{tab:spurion}, we obtain the desired BNV vertices containing a single ALP field, which are displayed in \cref{tab:CB2la,tab:CN2lMa}.